-Last time, we compared the cost of using the reporting services that are available as a service in Windows Azure (SQL Reporting) with the option of virtual machine deployment with an SQL Server (SSRS).
+Last time, we compared the cost of using the reporting services that are available as a service in Microsoft Azure (SQL Reporting) with the option of virtual machine deployment with an SQL Server (SSRS).

 I cannot claim that a particular service is good or bad.
 In most cases, the decision about the service to be used in the application must be made in accordance with the tasks the application is aimed to perform, as well as the customer's financial requirements.
 In that regard, I would like to show the two ways to develop solutions using reporting services.

 Let's suppose that our application is running under Microsoft Azure and is implemented as a Cloud Service (PaaS).
 It uses the SQL Azure database as a data source.
 You must configure the report generating services used in the application.
 As discussed earlier, report generating services for a Microsoft Azure application can be built in two ways:

 - PaaS: SQL Azure + SQL Reporting SQL Azure will be used as a service; SQL Reporting be used as a service.

 - Hybrid Solution: SQL Azure + SQL Server Reporting Services SQL Azure will be used as a service; SQL Reporting Services must be configured on a separate virtual machine with an SQL Server (IaaS).